Strange quark as a probe for new physics in the Higgs sector: Additional discussion on SiPM noise

-The main advantage of SiPMTs is that they can certainly operate at \unit[5]{T} and even at \unit[7]{T}~\cite{Espana:2017}.
-However, compared to an ideal photon-detector, the SiPMT performance is affected by a random dark noise~\cite{Klanner:2018}.
+The main advantage of SiPMs is that they can certainly operate at \unit[5]{T} and even at \unit[7]{T}~\cite{Espana:2017}.
+However, compared to an ideal photon-detector, the SiPM performance is affected by a random dark noise~\cite{Klanner:2018}.
 It was an open question until a few years ago if they are suitable for the RICH imaging application.
-However, several experiments proved that the noise can be managed by lowering the SiPMT temperature.
-Fig.~\ref{fig:SiPMT_noise} shows an example of aerogel electron-ion collider (EIC) RICH detector noise being controlled by temperature~\cite{HeAndSchwiening}.
-This noise gets worse if SiPMTs are exposed to a total integrated neutron flux~\cite{Korpar:2020}.
+However, several experiments proved that the noise can be managed by lowering the SiPM temperature.
+Fig.~\ref{fig:SiPM_noise} shows an example of aerogel electron-ion collider (EIC) RICH detector noise being controlled by temperature~\cite{HeAndSchwiening}.
+This noise gets worse if SiPMs are exposed to a total integrated neutron flux~\cite{Korpar:2020}.
 However, neutron backgrounds are predicted to be very low at SiD/ILD.
-Therefore, we believe that the SiPMT thermal noise can be managed by a combination of running them at a relatively cool temperature of \unit[1--2]{\oC} and by a simple timing cut on a time difference between the SiPMT and the beam crossing signals.
-The expected SiPMT single photoelectron timing resolution of \unit[100--200]{ps} depends on the SiPMT overvoltage and the electronics contribution~\cite{Korpar:2020} -- these parameters should be chosen carefully with a consideration to the noise and a large PDE.
+Therefore, we believe that the SiPM thermal noise can be managed by a combination of running them at a relatively cool temperature of \unit[1--2]{\oC} and by a simple timing cut on a time difference between the SiPM and the beam crossing signals.
+The expected SiPM single photoelectron timing resolution of \unit[100--200]{ps} depends on the SiPM overvoltage and the electronics contribution~\cite{Korpar:2020} -- these parameters should be chosen carefully with a consideration to the noise and a large PDE.

 \FloatBarrier